CAMP DETAILS FOR FOREST EXPLORERS CAMP

 IMPORTANT NOTE: Earth Native’s contract with the State Park includes park entry for Pick-Up and Drop-Off ONLY.
 If your family visits the park outside of an official program day, or if a parent/sibling decide to stay in the park before or after pick-up, you will need to pay regular park entry fees and get a regular park pass for your vehicle's windshield.
 Adult fees are $6/per person and children under 13 years old are FREE.
 Your Earth Native pick-up and drop-off pass is valid ONLY for that purpose and does not allow you to park and leave your vehicle to hike or camp or any other activity.
 If you park and leave your vehicle without a regular park pass you will likely get ticketed by the park police and risk the possibility that your vehicle may be towed.

 Please call our main number at 512-299-8870 if you have any questions about the sign-in location or have trouble finding it.
 You can also refer to this Google Maps Link or scroll to the bottom of this page to view a map of the sign in areas.

-Pick-up: Please arrive to pick-up and sign-out between 1:55pm and 2:00pm each day.
+Pick-up: Please arrive to pick-up and sign-out between 1:45pm and 2:00pm each day.
 All children must be signed-out by 2:00pm.
 (There is NO extended hours option for this camp.)

 No Early Arrival/Late Pickup: